EnterpriseDB/repmgr/README.md

 `repmgr` is developed and tested on Linux and OS X, but should work on any UNIX-like system supported by PostgreSQL itself.

-`repmgr` supports PostgreSQL from version 9.3.
+Current versions of `repmgr` support PostgreSQL from version 9.3.
+If you are interested in using `repmgr` on earlier versions of PostgreSQL you can download version 2.1 which supports PostgreSQL from version 9.1.

 All servers in the replication cluster must be running the same major version of PostgreSQL, and we recommend that they also run the same minor version.